Research & General Reference

 In addition to the permanent Course Reserves collection, the Law Library maintains a temporary reserve shelf consisting of faculty-owned photocopied cases, articles, etc., as well as faculty-owned copies of books to be used by their students during a particular semester.
 The Law Library assumes that photocopied materials meet federal copyright law guidelines.

 These items will be returned to you at the end of the semester or tossed at your request.
 Contact Timothy Blackburn at the Circulation Desk to add items to the temporary reserve collection.
-To view items you currently have on the Course Reserve list, please click here.

 The Law Library provides additional services to support the College of Law faculty's instructional needs.
 Contact us for further assistance, including help in gathering information regarding legal textbooks, videos, etc., to be used in your classes.